9 Big Changes You'll See at McDonald's This Year

 The global leader in fast food sales is looking to take their sustainability efforts to the next level, one straw at a time.
 "McDonald's is currently testing strawless lids for our cold beverages in select U.S. markets," a company rep explained in a statement to Restaurant Business.

 "These lids help optimize our packaging and eliminate the use of small plastics.
-New lids in the test phase have a pullback tab which can be kept closed to help prevent spills, especially for McD's fans on the go.
+New lids in the test phase have a pullback tab that can be kept closed to help prevent spills, especially for McD's fans on the go.
 A small opening allows for easy sipping to quench your thirst between Big Mac bites.
 Along with plastic straw reductions, the company is also looking to potentially phase out plastic toys as well.

 More digital and automated services